-- (1) United States Magistrate Judge Macdonald's Report and Recommendation (Doc.
-37) is accepted and adopted in its entirety. - (2) Petitioner's Petition Under 28 U.S.C. § 2241 for a Writ of Habeas Corpus by a Person in Federal Custody is denied. - (3) This case is dismissed with prejudice. - (4) The Clerk of the Court shall enter judgment and close the file in this case.
+- (1) United States Magistrate Judge Kimmins' Report and Recommendation (Doc.
+28) is accepted and adopted. - (2) Petitioner's objections are rejected. - (3) Petitioner's §2254 habeas petition is denied and this case is dismissed with prejudice. - (4) A Certificate of Appealability is denied and shall not issue. - (5) The Clerk of the Court shall enter judgment and close the file in this case.

-Dated this 25th day of June, 2021.
+Dated this 24th day of August, 2021.